Vincent Desagnat

-Vincent Raphaël Charles Desagnat ([dəsaɲa]; born 9 March 1976) is a French actor, skateboarder and, television and radio presenter.
+Vincent Raphaël Charles Desagnat ([dəsaɲa]; born 9 March 1976) is a French actor, skateboarder and television and radio presenter.

 Life and career

 Vincent Desagnat was born in Paris, the youngest son of director and screenwriter Jean-Pierre Desagnat, grandson of actress Francia Séguy, brother of director and screenwriter François Desagnat and of producer and director assistant Olivier Desagnat.

-He began his career in 1998 appearing in a music video of French band Manau directed by his brother, and later playing a small role in an episode of series H.
+He began his career in 1998 appearing in a music video for French band Manau directed by his brother, and later playing a small role in an episode of the series H.

 He then became a radio presenter on Fun Radio and Radio Nova, and co-hosted with Benjamin Morgaine and Michaël Youn the humoristic morning program Morning Live broadcast simultaneously on M6 and Fun TV from July 2000 to March 2002.